Blizarre/microProjects/Readme.md

 This repo is a collection of very small programs, usually only one file.

+## switchVsIfElse ##

+And now, is it better to use a big switch or a big if else (yes that's ugly, but still....) ?

+There are 11 "case", not including the default.
+The script will iterate over a large number of values and almost always reach the default, which should be the worst case.
+Next step: try the average case with fewer default.

+    $ g++ --std=c++11 test.cpp -O3 -Wall
+    $ ./a.out  10000000 25
+    duration of bigSwitch: 26.2693ms.
+    duration of bigIfElse: 52.2365ms.
+    end value 23818167

 ## memoryAccessPattern

 Is there any difference in speed if you acces a big array randomly or sequentially ?